cilix-lab/ubuntu-wrt/README.md

 ### 17.10
 * New UbuntuWRT repository.
 Already configured in latest ROOTFS.
-* Now specially curated packages for the WRT3200ACM are provided directly through the UbuntuWRT repository.
+* Now curated packages for the WRT3200ACM are provided directly through the UbuntuWRT repository.
 * Upgraded base system to Ubuntu Zesty 17.04.
 * Minor bug fixes and configuration changes.